 Capital Oral & Facial Surgery

-Oral Surgeons in Midtown Raleigh, NC
+Oral Surgeons in Raleigh

 The oral and maxillofacial surgeons at Capital Oral & Facial Surgery manage a wide variety of problems relating to the mouth, teeth and facial regions.
 Our surgeons practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery and wisdom tooth removal to corrective jaw surgery.
 This also includes techniques designed to rebuild bone structure with minimal surgical intervention and optimal patient comfort.
 They also diagnose and treat facial pain, facial injuries & fractures as well as bone grafting procedures.